aN0mad/gobeacon-win/README.md

 beacon> exit
 ```
 ### Creds
-Creds to this blogpost where I ripped the daemonization code from: https://socketloop.com/tutorials/golang-daemonizing-a-simple-web-server-process-example
+Creds to this blogpost where I ripped some daemonization code from: https://socketloop.com/tutorials/golang-daemonizing-a-simple-web-server-process-example